-Values not aesthetics.
-The crucial aspects of good design
+Values not aesthetics: the crucial aspects of good design

-1. The role of typography in graphic design.
+The role of typography in graphic design

-Typography has the power to express and communicate ideas through its shape, size and typefaces.
-Each typeface carries a personality and a message associated with it.
-Serif and sans-serif fonts evoke different emotions.
-The former have traditional rounded letters that can communicate prestige, elegance or timelessness.
-Sans serif typefaces have a modern sharpness that suggests progressiveness and innovation.
+Typography has the power to help express and communicate ideas through its shape, size, and typeface.
+Each typeface has a personality and a message associated with it.
+To give an example, serif and sans-serif fonts evoke different emotions.
+The former have traditional rounded letters that can communicate prestige, elegance, or timelessness.
+On the other hand, sans serif typefaces have a modern sharpness to them that suggests progressiveness and innovation.

 The contrast between different color schemes can also be used to create an electrifying design that will grab people's attention and leave a lasting impression.
-The selection of the right color should not result from the current graphic trends, but be a carefully thought-out composition rooted in the culture of the group's target audience, who can interpret color nuances differently.
+For that reason, the selection of the right color should not result from the current graphic trends.
+Instead, it should be a carefully thought-out design choice made with the client's target audience in mind.

-3. Why is visual content important?
+Why is visual content important?

 Pictured is the responsive website for Kaiterra, created by Adchitects.

-4. Don't forget about movement animation
+Don't forget about animations